holochain/holosqape/README.md

 # ok
 ```

+(Note: on macOS the executable will be in `holoconsole.app/Contents/MacOS` so call should look like this: `holoconsole.app/Contents/MacOS ../app-test-scaffold/dist/bundle.js`)

 ### Webpack config
 If you create your own testing project and you want to use Webpack for bundling make sure to set the following node parameters to have the output run in HoloSqapes JS engine: